KatTraxler/KatTraxler.github.io/about.md

 My research reflects my obsessions.
 The attack surface at the confluence of Identity and Cloud Platforms whispers to me in my sleep and keeps me up at night.

+I can be found equal parts in the world of infoSec and plant twitter [@nightmareJS](https://twitter.com/NightmareJS)

 ---

 Links to Past Talks